 2. Join a 2-for-1 dining club

 Who really enjoys visiting a restaurant alone?
-Luckily, in an effort to win new customers, a number of Swiss restaurants participate in programs which let you meals for two people but only pay for one.
-Divide that bill with dining buddy and dining out suddenly seems a lot more affordable.
+Luckily, in an effort to win new customers, a number of Swiss restaurants participate in programs which let two people enjoy a meal while only paying for one.
+Divide that bill with a dining buddy and dining out suddenly seems a lot more affordable.
 The most popular (and powerful) 2-for-1 coupon programs include Prozentbuch (German-speaking Switzerland), Easy Dining (central Switzerland) and La Clé (Western Switzerland).

-The Prozentbuch for Bern costs CHF 36.90 and those for Zurich, Basel and Luzern cost CHF 44.99 - approximately the price of one decent restaurant meal.
+The Prozentbuch for Bern costs CHF 44.90 and those for Zurich, Basel and Luzern cost CHF 49.90.
+That's approximately the price of one decent restaurant meal.
 Each of these gives you around 40 vouchers for 2-for-1 dining deals at different restaurants.

 La Clé voucher booklets cost around 80 Swiss francs, but cover several cities, provide a lot of vouchers and include a culinary guide in addition to vouchers.
-Easy Dining is an app-based subscription which lets you eat at 55 restaurants across central Switzerland and benefit from a 50% discount on your entire bill for two people.
-Easy Dining membership costs 95 francs per year.
+Easy Dining is an app-based subscription which lets you eat at 55 restaurants across central Switzerland and benefit from a 50% discount on your bill for two people (excluding drinks).
+Easy Dining membership costs 65 francs per year.

 3. Take advantage of membership discounts

-Students with STUcard debit cards can get discounts at around 80 restaurants and restaurant chains just by using their card to pay.
-STUcard discount partners include Migros Takeaway and Subway, McDonalds and Cafe Specttacolo (discount on all beverages).
+Students with STUcard debit cards can get discounts at around 80 restaurants and restaurant chain outlets just by using their card to pay.
+STUcard discount partners include Migros Takeaway, Subway, McDonalds, Holy Cow, Hitzberger, Domino's Pizza and many more.

 4. Buy unused restaurant vouchers